 That moment is often where good preventive medicine fails without anyone noticing.

 Most doctors still use LDL-C, which stands for low-density lipoprotein cholesterol.
 LDL-C measures the weight, or concentration, of cholesterol in your blood.
 It became standard in the 1970s because it was cheap and easy to estimate.
+It is also not the only risk your standard panel hides, since remnant cholesterol is right there in the same report and rarely gets calculated.

 The problem is biology.
 The cells in your artery wall do not get damaged by the weight of cholesterol drifting by.
 They get damaged by the number of particles crashing into them, again and again, over years.

-In Medicine 3.0, the model we follow at Fishtown Medicine, we measure ApoB, short for apolipoprotein B. ApoB counts the exact number of plaque-causing particles in your blood.
+In Medicine 3.0, the model we follow at Fishtown Medicine, we measure ApoB, short for apolipoprotein B. ApoB counts the number of plaque-causing particles in your blood.
 Knowing your LDL without knowing your ApoB is like knowing the total weight of traffic on I-95 without knowing how many cars are on the road.

 I have seen what happens when patients are told they are "safe" based only on LDL-C. I have cared for the heart attacks and strokes that should not have happened.
 That experience is why I do not rely on outdated metrics for the people I care for.